T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot can use ladders
 - The bot has "smooth aiming" (Aim won't instantly aim at enemies)
 - The bot can open doors
-- The bot has an LOS, "Line of Sight," and can't see behind itself
+- The bot has a LOS, "Line of Sight," and can't see behind itself
 - The bot remembers enemies it has seen recently
 - The bot can "hear" noises created by enemies
 - The bot will use its flashlight when in a dark area
-- The bot will attack any NPC that is hostile them and its "owner" (The player that created it)
+- The bot will attack any NPC that is hostile to them and its "owner" (The player that created it)
-- The bot, if it has a medkit, will heal itself and any players nearby it, although the bot's owner is prioritized.
+- The bot, if it has a medkit, will heal itself and any players nearby it, prioritizing its owner.
 - The bot can enter the vehicle the bot's owner is in.
 This includes most modded vehicles and chairs.
 See "Issues"
 - Support for most custom/modded weapons.

 ## Bot Cheats
 I know what you are thinking, but these are needed to make the bot fun and easy to use.
 - The bot will slowly regenerate ammo for its weapons when not in combat.
-This prevents the player from having to "give" the bot ammo or it having to be programed to "find" ammo.
+This prevents the player from having to "give" the bot ammo or it having to be programmed to "find" ammo.
 (Collect it from dead enemies)

 # Issues
-- The bot doesn't know if a Nextbot is hostile or friendly, wont attack nextbots at all!
+- The bot doesn't know if a Nextbot is hostile or friendly, won't attack nextbots at all!
 - The bot doesn’t know how to drive cars, basic support is planned.

 # Planned Features